EnKdev/GhostNutters/README.md

 ## Future Projects for this Repo:
 - GhostNutters.StatTrack - A statistics tracker for each member of the GhostNutters-Group
+- GhostNutters.Obsideo - A probability calculator for the game Obsideo

+## In progress:
+- GhostNutters.StatTrack
+- GhostNutters.Obsideo

 ### Maintainers:
  - [EnKdev](https://github.com/enkdev)